Yuss76A/hangman/README.md

 * The **time** module was used to control timing, creating delays for animations and effects to enhance user engagement.
 * The **sys** module facilitated output manipulation, enabling text to display gradually for a typewriter effect, enriching the visual experience.

+### Used Colors

+* In the progression of the game, various colors are utilized to enhance the user experience and provide immediate visual feedback.
+A correct guessed letter is highlighted in green, celebrating your success.
+An incorrect guessed letter appears in red, indicating a wrong choice.
+Should an invalid input or character be entered, it will be displayed in orange as a helpful prompt to reconsider your input.
+All other elements retain a neutral white, ensuring that the key interactions remain the focal point.

 ## Development and Deployment